 Located on Chicago’s vibrantly multicultural North Side, LUC is committed to creating an inclusive, responsive community of faculty, students, and staff.
 As an urban-based Department of English dedicated to mentoring a diverse student body, many of whom come from under-represented and under-served populations, we especially encourage applications from candidates from under-represented groups.
 We also encourage applications from scholars committed to interdisciplinarity (i.e., working with colleagues across different subfields and disciplines) and the successful pursuit of external grants.

 The position involves teaching undergraduate courses as well as graduate courses in our MA and PhD programs.
 The successful candidate will pursue a strong program of scholarship and engage in service at the department level or above.

-Please direct inquiries to the Search Committee Chair, Professor Marta Werner (email@example.com).
+Please direct inquiries to the search committee chair, Dr. Suzanne Bost (email@example.com).

 Review of applications will begin immediately and continue until the position is filled.
-Applications received by December 16 will receive full consideration.
+Applications received before November 17 will receive full consideration.

 More search results

 Department of English and Creative Writing, Queen's University